Koushikphy/CheatSheets/cheatsheets/gnuplot_cheatsheet.md

     set label 1 "Hi there" at screen 0,0  # will put a label at the bottom left corner of the page
     ```

     The `graph` positioning sets the graph within the axes as a box (or rectangle) of unit 1.
 Here the `0,0` means the bottom left corner of the graph and `1,1` means the top right corner of the graph.
-A z corordinate can also be given for surface plots.
+A z coordinate can also be given for surface plots.
     ```bash
     set label 1 "Hi there" at screen 0,0,1
-    # set the label at the 0,0 (or the minimum) position of the x,y axis and highest postion of the z axis
+    # set the label at the 0,0 (or the minimum) position of the x,y axis and highest position of the z axis
     ```

 &nbsp;